InfoPhilicWordPress3 easy ways to edit your .htaccess file for WordPress

 edit using ftp

-Don’t forget to check your website working after updating .htaccess file.
-If your site shows a blank page, you can upload the backup file to fix it.
+Remember to check that your website is working after updating the .htaccess file.
+If it shows a blank page, you can upload the backup file to fix it.

 Edit .htaccess file using Yoast SEO Plugin

-Don’t use this method to make major modification in the .htaccess file.
-Because if anything goes wrong site will disappear and you will not able to fix it using the plugin.
+Don’t use this method to make major modifications to the .htaccess file.
+If anything goes wrong, the site will disappear, and you will not be able to fix it using the plugin.
 Instead, you can use cPanel or FTP to fix it.

 1. Log in to the WordPress dashboard

-2. Navigate to SEO option on the left navigationSEO option
+2. Navigate to the Yoast SEO option on the left navigationSEO option

 3. Choose File editorFile editor